hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 `IMap` modifying operations will throw `IndeterminateOperationStateException` after `hazelcast.operation.backup.timeout.millis` if not all backups have been acked in time.
 Currently, in such case `IMap` operations return success.
-This behavior will be configurable in `MapConfig`.
+This behavior will be configurable using private `IMap` API on IMap-proxy level.
+This setting will apply only to single-key operations, it will not affect multi-key operations, for example `clear`.

-`IndeterminateOperationStateException` will be enabled for snapshot data `IMap`.
+`IndeterminateOperationStateException` will be enabled for snapshot data `IMap`s.

 TBD if it should be enabled for other Jet maps.